Spydiecy/ProtectedPay_Mantle/README.md

 ---

-ProtectedPay - Secure Transfers, Group Payments, and Smart Savings on NeoX
+ProtectedPay - Secure Transfers, Group Payments, and Smart Savings on Mantle